HomeAfrican SafarisAfrican Safari Guide

 Madikwe

 Where is it?
-Madikwe Reserve is located in South Africa’s North West province, near the Botswana border and the Kalahari Desert, and it boasts malaria-free status.
+Madikwe Reserve is in South Africa’s North West province, near the Botswana border and the Kalahari Desert, and it boasts malaria-free status.

 Highlights of the park:

-• Discover the comforts and capabilities of safari in a smaller, lesser-known park, while still having access to Big Five viewing.
+• Discover the comforts and capabilities of safari in a smaller, lesser-known park, while still having access to Big Five viewing

-• Enjoy the freedom of a safari experience in a malaria-free zone.
+• Enjoy the freedom of a safari experience in a malaria-free zone

 When to visit: The Southern Hemisphere’s winter months from June to September are the peak time to enjoy a safari here.
 Daytime temperatures are mild, with low grass offering incredible wildlife sightings.